gmi-sandbox/.github/README.md

 # Description
-This repository is managed by the gmi-platform/terraform-github-gcp repo with the .github folder.
+This repository is managed by the gmi-platform/terraform-github-gcp repo with the dev/.github folder.